DexterKray/dex_postal/README.md

 - `server.lua` — server-side commands and DB interactions.
 - `postalcodes.json` — add or edit postal entries for your map.
 - `html/` — UI files (`index.html`, `script.js`, `style.css`).
-- `INSTALL/dexpostal.sql` — optional SQL for DB schema.
+- `INSTALL/dexpostal.sql` — SQL for DB schema.

 ## License & Credits

 This resource is fully open source — modify the CSS, notifications, or default positions as you like.
 Created by DexterKray.

-If you'd like, I can also tidy up the UI, update the exports docs in-code, or create a small config file for easier server-side configuration.
-Want me to commit this change?